Inca Jungle Tour 4 days

 Can I go with children and older adults?

 Yes.
 Although the tour is designed primarily for young people; children and older adults can also do this route.
 They must like sports and be in good physical condition.
 Children must be over 8 years old.
-Older adults should be in good health.
+Older adults must be in good health.